 Of course, mentorship isn’t a competition, but then in some ways, neither is chess.
 It’s an exercise in controlled, directed communication.
 That is what good mentorship is: a focused, stripped down form of conversation that teaches two people about each other.

 In this light, mentorship can be seen as a process you can optimize and perfect.
 You can get better at it over time.
+Moreover, your planning and preparation for a match matter as much or more than your in-game execution.
+Going in with a clear strategy, and developing that strategy to control the board.
+The game is played before you sit down, mentally.

-Here are some steps to do that:
+Here are some steps on how to prepare for mentoring:

 Step 1: Setting the Board